jankazil/hrrr-data/README.md

 - `make check` - Runs fmt and lint.
 - `make type` - Runs mypy, the static type checker, using the strictness settings from `pyproject.toml`.
 Mypy is a static type checker for Python, a dynamically typed language.
 Because static analysis cannot account for all dynamic runtime behaviors, mypy may report false positives which do no reflect actual runtime issues.
 The usefulness of mypy is therefore limited, unless the developer compensates with extra work for the choices that were made when Python was originally designed.
 - `make test` - Runs pytest with coverage reporting (configured in `pyproject.toml`).

-## Notes

-- The S3 operations are read-only and anonymous; no credentials are required.
-- The GRIB-to-netCDF conversion requires `ncl_convert2nc` to be installed and available on the system path.

 ## Disclaimer